 1. Classic French Crop

 The classic French crop involves clipped hair at the back and sides to provide a subtle sharp look.
 However, this should still only be a slight contrast with the length of the hair at the top.
 The rest of your hair can be styled in a number of ways.
-If you’re after a clean cut look, try blunt cutting the fringe.
+If you’re after a clean-cut look, try blunt cutting the fringe.
 This will produce a solid shape and allow you to slick your hair if needed.

 2. Short French Crop

-The short French Crop is ideal for anyone looking for a cool cut which requires minimal to no styling.
+The short French Crop is ideal for anyone looking for a cool cut that requires minimal to no styling.
 This is a neat and dapper hairstyle perfect for any professional man or someone who is always on the go.
 Simply use a small amount of wax or hair clay evenly through your hair.
 Depending on how short and thick your hair is you may even be able to get away with not styling it at all.